Foundation Skills in Counselling

 Many of those who have undertaken this course have progressed on to our level 4 certificate (a nationally recognised qualification) which runs for a full academic year.
 This gives students a broader experience in counselling skills and is preparation for undertaking either our Diploma Course (2 years) or a foundation degree.

 When is the course running?

-The course runs over 12 weekly sessions (excluding half-terms) evenings (6.30pm - 9.30pm) usually twice a year; April and September.
+The course consits of 12 online Zoom sessions run over 8 Saturday mornings (9.00am - 12.30pm) and 2 full Saturdays (9:00am-4.30pm).
 The sessions including a number of break times to help with concentration for online working.
 Full dates are listed below.

 “I couldn't recommend the Hope CIC Level 3 course in Counselling skills more highly.
 The rich theoretical content, combined with lots of practical application, makes the course an ideal entry point for someone new to counselling, which is enhanced by the convenience of the online format” – Glen, Birmingham

 "It was truly excellent - a standard setter" - Coops

 Attendance & Entry Requirements